github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

      * Automatic enablement for a specific type of repository
      * Feature-specific settings, such as recommending the extended query suite for {% data variables.product.prodname_code_scanning %} default setup throughout your organization, or automatic secret validation for {% data variables.product.prodname_secret_scanning %}

-   {% note %}

-   **Notes:**
+   > [!NOTE]
-   * {% data reusables.code-scanning.limitation-org-enable-all %}{% ifversion bulk-code-scanning-query-suite %}
+   > * {% data reusables.code-scanning.limitation-org-enable-all %}{% ifversion bulk-code-scanning-query-suite %}
-   * Enabling {% data variables.product.prodname_code_scanning %} for all eligible repositories in an organization will not override existing {% data variables.product.prodname_code_scanning %} configurations.
+   > * Enabling {% data variables.product.prodname_code_scanning %} for all eligible repositories in an organization will not override existing {% data variables.product.prodname_code_scanning %} configurations.
 For information on configuring default setup with different settings for specific repositories, see "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning){% ifversion code-security-multi-repo-enablement %}" and "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning-at-scale#configuring-default-setup-for-a-subset-of-repositories-in-an-organization){% endif %}."{% endif %}

-   {% endnote %}

 {% data reusables.security.displayed-information %}